RVgo4it/mmsgate2/README.md

 This page displays all your sub accounts.
 It will not make any changes to VoIP.ms.

-It may ask you to make changes to your sub accounts if needed.
+It may ask you to make changes to your sub accounts or DIDs if needed.
 MMSGate needs a DID selected as the CallerID for any sub accounts.
 Also, the sub account needs to be configured for encrypted SIP traffic and be assigned a unique extension.
 Any DID used with MMSGate2 also needs to have a web hook URL entered.
 This page will tell you if needed.
 After making changes to sub accounts or DIDs at the Voip.ms web site, click Refresh to load the new settings.

-The SMS/MMS Ignore/Accept is for when a message arrives on one of your DIDs.
+The SMS/MMS Ignore/Accept is for when a message arrives for one of your DIDs.
 It can be accepted and forwarded to any sub accounts associated with that DID.
 Or, the message can be ignored.
+An ATA device, SIP phone or other devices that cannot receive SMS and MMS messages, always set to ignore.

 Under Push Notif, a Linphone account can be selected for the sub account.
 If selected, Push Notifications can be used by the mobile app.